solo-io/solo-docs/supergloo/docs/mesh/tutorials-1-trafficshifting.md

 ? choose a weight for {default-reviews-v3-9080 supergloo-system} 1
 ```

+The weight we selected for our destination is a *relative weight*.
+Weights are relative
+across the set of destinations chosen for traffic shifting.
+If only one is
+selected, any non-zero weight will equate to 100% of traffic.

 > Note that the reference to the upstream crd must be provided in the form of `NAMESPACE.NAME` where NAMESPACE refers to the namespace where the Upstream CRD has been written.
 Upstreams created by Discovery can be found in the namespace where SuperGloo is installed, which is `supergloo-system` by default.